harveybc/preprocessor/README.md

 ## Description

-Implements a data-trimmer, a standarizer, Singular Spectrum Analysis (SSA) decomposition, a feature selector, and feature extractors such as:  Deep Convolutional Networks (DCN), Long-Short Term Memories(LSTM) and Autoencoder-based feature extractors.
+Implements modular components for dataset preprocessing: a data-trimmer, a standarizer, multi-feature Singular Spectrum Analysis (SSA) decomposer, a feature selector, and feature extractors such as:  Deep Convolutional Networks (DCN), Long-Short Term Memories(LSTM) and Autoencoder-based feature extractors.

 ## Installation

-For now the installation is made by clonning the github repo and manually installing it, package based installation coming soon..
+The installation is made by clonning the github repo and manually installing it, package based installation coming soon..

 ### Steps
 1. Clone the GithHub repo: